 Garcia - The standard type of punks (in either blue, green, or red denim clothing), who primarily attacks with punches and kicks (and sometimes equipped weapons).
-He can also grab players from the back (allowing enemies in front of you to attack you easier), in which players can perform a two-part attack (using the Attack button twice) in which the player kicks enemies in front of him/her and counter-throw the grabbing punk.
+He can also grab players from the back, in which players can perform a two-part attack (using the Attack button twice) in which the player kicks enemies in front of him/her and counter-throw the grabbing punk.
 Some of the Garcia punks also run around with a knife, charging at players relentlessly.

 Y. Signal - Usually shown from the back (in either yellow, purple, or green clothing).
 He grab players from the front and throws them foward.
 Some of the Y. Signal punks can also perform a sliding kick, which is difficult to dodge.